JoelStansbury/widgetron/README.rst

 This command line utility builds a standalone executable installer for a single ipython notebook.
 It is intended for applications built with ipywidgets.

-(Not yet tested on osx)
+- Not tested on osx
+- Interactive shell installers are currently broken (as of construcor 3.4.2), they're working on it

 Quickstart
 ----------